Dear White Staffers: 2023–present: Activism

-Following the Hamas-led attack on Israel on October 7, 2023, the account evolved primarily into a single-issue advocacy page, becoming a prominent and vocal pro-Palestine and anti-Israel platform.
+Following the October 7 attacks, 2023, the account evolved primarily into a single-issue advocacy page, becoming a prominent and vocal pro-Palestine and anti-Israel platform.
 Since October 7, posts on the account accused Israel of genocide in Gaza, condemned the Biden Administration and Congress for continuing to provide aid to Israel, attacked AIPAC's influence on American politics, and opposed the U.S. campaign against the Houthis in Yemen.
 Mother Jones argued that the account had posted some (unverified) stories of discontent among progressive staffers regarding the Biden administration's support for Israel.
 A post valorizing the self-immolation of Aaron Bushnell drew criticism from Congressman Ritchie Torres.
 Jewish staffers pointed to the Dear White Staffers account as contributing to an increasingly hostile workplace since October 7 and described the posts as "borderline or openly antisemitic".
 Despite these criticisms, the page has found common cause with the more than one hundred congressional staffers who participated in a walkout demanding a ceasefire in Gaza and the more than four hundred executive branch staffers who published an open letter calling for the same, both in November, 2023.